JoshDoody/fsn/_posts/2017-10-06-red-flags-you-should-not-accept-a-job-offer.md

 layout: posts
 title: Are you sure you want to accept that job offer?
 Avoid these red flags
 headline: Do you <em>really</em> want to work there?
-tagline: Look out for these red flags when considering a job offer
+subhead: Look out for these red flags when considering a job offer
 excerpt: Watch out for these red flags before you accept a job offer.
 categories:
   - negotiate